-If your business has a payroll tax liability, the owners of the business could be personally assessed for the trust fund portion of the payroll tax liability.
+If your business has a payroll tax liability, the owners or officers of the business could be personally assessed for the trust fund portion of the payroll tax liability.
 This assessment is called the trust fund recovery penalty, and the IRS may seek to assess the trust fund recovery penalty against any person who:

 - Is responsible for collecting or paying withheld income and employment taxes, or for paying collected excise taxes, and

 - Willfully fails to collect or pay them.

 A responsible person is a person who has the duty to perform and the power to direct the collecting, accounting, and paying of trust fund taxes.
 This is a broad definition and may include:

 - An officer or an employee of a corporation,

 - A member or employee of a partnership,